devilstein1/Files/Insta/Readme.md

 ---

 **Short summary (one-line)**
-There are 2 files — `jacking3.12.py` and `jacking3.13.py`.
+There are 2 files —`3.11.py` and `3.12.py` and `3.13.py`.
 These files target Python 3.12 and 3.13 respectively.
 They implement filters for posts, followers, and account year.
 Maintainer: [@rejerk](https://t.me/rejerk).